danilo220/GreenzoneTechDemoDanilo/README.md

 Throughout all of this, you should adhere to a clean uncluttered UI design.
 Hiding parts of the system where applicable behind popovers / menus.

 ### Summary
-Now that you have read the brief, I would like you to clone this repo and when you have completed the TechDemo I would like you to share your repo with us.
+Now that you have read the brief, we  would like you to clone this repo, and create your own.
+When you have completed the TechDemo we would like you to share your repo with us.

+We would also like you to perform individual commits that relate roughly to the feature you are working on, with comments as well.